NAMI HelpLine

 • Suicidal thoughts or behaviors

-Citalopram may also be helpful when prescribed “off-label” for obsessive-compulsive disorder, generalized anxiety disorder, panic disorder, social phobia (also known as social anxiety disorder), posttraumatic stress disorder, eating disorders such as binge eating disorder, and premenstrual dysphoric disorder (PMDD).
+Citalopram may also be helpful when prescribed “off-label” for obsessive-compulsive disorder, generalized anxiety disorder, panic disorder, social phobia (also known as social anxiety disorder), posttraumatic stress disorder, binge eating disorder, premenstrual dysphoric disorder (PMDD), or dementia-related agitation or aggression.
 “Off-label” means that it hasn’t been approved by the Food and Drug Administration for this condition.
 Your mental health provider should justify his or her thinking in recommending an “off-label” treatment.
 They should be clear about the limits of the research around that medication and if there are any other options.

 What Is The Most Important Information I Should Know About Citalopram?